-Defined benefit plans can be beneficial for older employees, but whether they are “better” than other retirement plans depends on a variety of factors.
+Defined benefit plans can be beneficial for older employees, but whether they are “better” than other retirement plans depend on a variety of factors.

 A defined benefit plan is a retirement plan that guarantees a specific benefit amount to an employee upon retirement, based on factors such as years of service and salary.
 The employer is responsible for funding the plan and assumes investment risk, and the employee typically does not contribute to the plan.